lior7daniel/nanox/README.md

 ## Monitoring Stack

-The monitoring stack is installed using Helm, with the monitoring charts available at [nanox-monitoring](https://lior7daniel.github.io/nanox-monitoring-chart).
+The monitoring stack is installed using Helm, with the monitoring charts available at [nanox-monitoring](https://lior7daniel.github.io/nanox-monitoring-chart) ([GitHub Repo](https://github.com/lior7daniel/nanox-monitoring-chart)).
 The stack includes essential monitoring tools for Kubernetes clusters.

 ## Cleanup